MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-resource-group.md

 If you haven't already, set up an environment where you can run this code.
 Here are some options:

 * [Configure a Python virtual environment](../../configure-local-development-environment.md#configure-python-virtual-environment).
 You can even create the virtual environment in [Azure Cloud Shell](https://shell.azure.com/) and run the code there.
-Be sure to create and activate a virtual environment for this project.
+Be sure to activate the virtual environment to start using it.

 * Use a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).